 FreeBSD is also now available, as of September 2, 2014!

-As described above, there are plenty of options for those wanting to use Linux with an Atlantic.Net Cloud Hosting.
+As described above, there are plenty of options for those wanting to use Linux with Atlantic.Net VPS Hosting.
 Beyond Linux, we will also soon make available another extraordinarily popular open source OS, FreeBSD hosting.
 Generally, our 24/7 customer support and SASE-16-audited data centers represent our effort to provide the strongest assistance and security in the industry.

 Atlantic.net also offers managed, dedicated and HIPAA compliant hosting solutions.